-Paul Sajda

-Vice Chair, Department of Biomedical Engineering
+Paul Saida Chair, Department of Biomedical Engineering

-Vikram S. Pandit Professor of Biomedical Engineering; Professor of Electrical Engineering & Radiology; Director, Laboratory for Intelligent Imaging & Neural Computing
+Vikram S. Pandit Professor of Biomedical Engineering; Professor, Electrical Engineering; Professor, Radiology (Physics); Director, Laboratory for Intelligent Imaging & Neural Computing

 Neuroimaging.
 Computational neural modeling.
-Machine learning.
+Machine

 Paul Sajda, PhD is interested in what happens in our brains when we make a rapid decision and, conversely, what processes and representations in our brains drive our underlying preferences and choices, particularly when we are under time pressure.
 His work in understanding the basic principles of rapid decision-making in the human brain relies on measuring human subject behavior simultaneously with cognitive and physiological state.